-- A copy of the Arizona Lifetime Immunization Record. - A copy of the vaccine administration record from the health care provider. - A computer-generated immunization record from the Arizona State Immunization Information System (ASIIS) or from an immunization registry of another state.
+- A copy of the Arizona Lifetime Immunization Record. - A copy of the vaccine administration record from the health care provider.

-- A signed and dated Arizona School Immunization Record ASIR109R form completed by a school the child has attended (a copy is acceptable). - An immunization record generated by a school's immunization software system, as long as the school name, school address, school contact person, child's name, child's date of birth, and child's immunization dates are included. - A signed and dated immunization record or school/child care immunization record from another state.
+- A computer-generated immunization record from the Arizona State Immunization Information System (ASIIS) or from an immunization registry of another state. - A signed and dated Arizona School Immunization Record ASIR109R form completed by a school the student has attended (a copy is acceptable). - An immunization record generated by a school's immunization software system, as long as the school name, school address, school contact person, student's name, student's date of birth, and student's immunization dates are included. - A signed and dated immunization record or school/child care immunization record from another state.